realA10001986/AmigaDSP3210/README.md

 # Amiga
-A small collection of stuff for the AA3000+ and its DSP 3210
+A collection of stuff for the AA3000+ and its DSP 3210

 ### dsp3210dist: